 - Honors study is augmented by public and private lectures, museum visits and events in artists' studios and theaters—utilizing the many opportunities that attending art school in NYC has to offer

 Request information at [email protected] to learn more about honors classes at SVA.

-First-time freshmen in advertising, animation, cartooning, computer art, film and video, fine arts, graphic design, illustration and photography who seek academic enrichment and challenge as an adjunct to their studio study are invited to apply to the SVA Honors Program.
+First-time freshmen in Advertising; Animation; Cartooning; Computer Art, Computer Animation and Visual Effects; Design; Film; Fine Arts; Illustration; and Photography and Video who seek academic enrichment and challenge as an adjunct to their studio study are invited to apply to the SVA Honors Program.

 Designed to bring talented, intellectually ambitious students together to work closely with one another and with specially selected studio and liberal arts professors, this small, interdisciplinary program unites the liberal arts (literature, history, philosophy and art history) in order to focus on the historical and thematic connections among them.
 The Honors Program thereby enhances the dual abilities of the visually and academically gifted by integrating academic courses on the interplay between the liberal and the visual arts.

 Students begin their first year with an examination of modernism and modernity in the four liberal arts courses.
 This focus grounds students in the known and visible world before the second year's approach to the historical, artistic and intellectual origins of modernity.